giampaolo/psutil/docs/api.rst

   .. method:: memory_maps(grouped=True)

-    Return the process's memory-mapped file regions as a list.
+    Return the process's :term:`memory-mapped <mapped memory>` file regions as a list.
 Fields vary by platform (all values in bytes).

     If *grouped* is ``True``, regions with the same *path* are merged and their numeric fields summed.
 If *grouped* is ``False``, each region is listed